systematic-magic/aop/vocabulary and supplementary procedures.rst

 .. _sentence_case:

 Sentence case
 	Sentence case is the conventional way of using capital letters in a sentence.
 That is, you only capitalise the first letter of the  first word – like you would in a sentence.
 Proper nouns (including abbreviations, gene names, journal titles, scientific databases, etc.) have initial capitals as well.

+	| `Examples:`
-	E.g. `The cat sat on the mat.` `London is a capital of The United Kingdom of Great Britain and Northern Ireland.`
+	| :sample:`The cat sat on the mat.`
+	| :sample:`London is a capital of The United Kingdom of Great Britain and Northern Ireland.`

+.. _title_case:

+Title case
+	Title case is the conventional way of using capital letters in a sentence.
+That is, you capitalise all principal words.
+Articles, conjunctions, and prepositions do not get capital letters unless they start the title.

+	| `Examples:`
+	| :sample:`Snow White and the Seven Dwarfs.`
+	| :sample:`Seven Habits of Effective People.`

+.. _plain_text:

 Plain text
 	"Normal" text which does not have any special text formatting (i.e. it has default font, size and is not styled into bold or italics).

+.. _mononym:

 Mononym
 	Person who has only last name (no first name or middle name(s)).

-Title case

-Plain text
+.. _group_authorship:

+Group Authorship

 Figure pannel